zextras/tech-doc/source/carbonio/_management/backup.rst

 .. topic:: When Should the Realtime Scanner Be Disabled?

-   The only time you should disable the Realtime Scanner is while performing an External Restore of multiple domains.
+   The only time you should disable the Realtime Scanner is while performing an ref:`external_restore` of multiple domains.
 This is a safety measure to avoid high load on your server.
 After the import, re-enable the Realtime Scanner and perform a SmartScan when prompted.